hero image

 International Consensus on Diagnosis and Management of Dravet Syndrome (2022)

-Complete the DIACOMIT Discussion Guide
+Complete the Caregiver DIACOMIT Discussion Guide

 Review talking points to help you start the conversation about DIACOMIT with your child’s doctor.
 Your child deserves a Dravet-specific antiseizure treatment.